sherryduong93/Anime_Recommender/README.md

 > - 14: Mature content with sports theme

 **Spot-Check Results:**
-<br>Upon spot-checking a few familiar anime, the recommendations from other users consist of some anime that is not so well know.
+<br>Upon spot-checking a few familiar anime, the recommendations from other users consist of some anime that is not so well known.
 When I searched a description of that anime, it seemed to match very well with the anime searched.
 I will definitely be testing out some of these recommendations to find my next anime!

 ## Flask App: Your Anime Match Maker!
-<br>App Demo: [Link To WebApp](https://animerecz.herokuapp.com/)<br>
+<br>App Demo: [Link To Webapp](https://animerecz.herokuapp.com/)<br>
 ![image](images/app-demo2.gif)

 * On the Recommeder page, you can view the most popular anime, or filter to the most popular anime for specific genre.
 Most popular is defined as the most highly rated anime with the highest number of ratings.